-Anything defined as a 'crime' under Swiss law may qualify as a predicate offence.
+Anything defined as a 'crime' under Swiss penal law may qualify as a predicate offence.
 A crime is defined as a criminal act that can be punished by more than three years of imprisonment (article 10, paragraph 2, PC).
 Consequently, a long list of possible predicate offences applies.
 Examples are drug trafficking, fraud, theft, embezzlement, human trafficking, bribery, product piracy, counterfeiting of goods, insider trading or share manipulation.
 Criminal infringements of the laws of other jurisdictions also serve as predicate offences; however, it is required that the act be a criminal offence both under the applicable foreign law and under Swiss law.
-According to current revision efforts regarding anti-money laundering legislation as a result of the FATF 40 Recommendations revised in February 2012, severe violations of tax law shall constitute a predicate offence.
-It remains to be seen if, and to what extent, the various jurisdictions will implement the relatively vague indications of the pertaining FATF Recommendations.
-As mentioned, Switzerland released the draft revised regulation for consultation at the end of February 2013.
+According to present revision efforts regarding anti-money laundering legislation as a result of the FATF 40 Recommendations revised in February 2012, severe violations of tax law shall constitute a predicate offence.
+It remains to be seen if, and to what extent, the various jurisdictions will implement the relatively vague indications of the pertaining revised FATF recommendations.
+As mentioned, Switzerland is in the course of amending its AML regulation, which is also influenced by the FATCA regulation, and the recently published new AIE standards of the OECD.